Equity Land - The Future of Work

 Yes, people are fighting against this.
 Yes, this feels dystopian, being forced onto a roller coaster that you do not want to be on is terrifying, especial when your livelihood, family, community, and for that matter, your total World view are being challenged.

-This blog will focus on the task of helping founders stay on the ride and access resources that will help.
+Through my Firm, Primetrics, I focus on the task of helping founders stay on the ride and access resources that will help.
+Tickets please, all aboard!
+Adam Turco, CPA